ribner/tooshort/README.md

 **Keyword Args:**

-- Scoring: string - scoring param as allowed by grid search cv - optional
+- Scoring (string): Scoring param as allowed by grid search cv - optional

 **Returns:**
 Dict containing each model, and within each model a sub dict containing the best grid search cv scores, best params, and test score.